rcarrata/rcarrata.github.io/_posts/2023-07-17-aro-custom-domain.md

   -v $APPS_TXT_RECORD
 ```

-* Update the TTL for the records from 1h to 5minutes to testing purposes:
+* Update the TTL for the records from 1h to 5 minutes for testing purposes:

 ```
 az network dns record-set txt update \